-This communication was funded with Indiana corn and soybean checkoff dollars.
+This communications was NOT funded with Indiana corn checkoff dollars.